 MetaMux is an FPGA-based feature available on Arista’s 7130 platforms.
 It performs ultra-low latency Ethernet packet multiplexing with or without packet contention queuing.
 The port to port latency is a function of the selected MetaMux profile, front panel ingress port, front panel egress port, FPGA connector ingress port, and platform being used.

-SwitchApp is an FPGA based feature available on Arista’s 7130LB-Series platforms.
+SwitchApp is an FPGA-based feature available on Arista’s 713x-Series platforms.
 It performs ultra low latency Ethernet packet switching.
-The port to port latency is a function of the selected SwitchApp profile.
+Its packet switching feature set, port count, and port to port latency are a function of the selected SwitchApp profile.
 Detailed latency measurements are available in the userguide on the Arista Support site.